wandb/docs/content/guides/models/app/features/custom-charts/walkthrough.md

 Use custom charts to control the data you're loading in to a panel and its visualization.

-**Overview**

-1. Log data to W&B
-2. Create a query
-3. Customize the chart

 ## 1. Log data to W&B